theloniousgoerz/theloniousgoerz.github.io/_pages/about.md

 Hi,

-My name is Thelonious Goerz and I'm a senior studying sociology at University of Washington.
-I am currently writing my honors thesis on Light Rail Transit implications for demographic outcomes in Seattle.

-Beginning this summer, I will be a pre-doctoral research fellow at the Poverty and Inequality Research Lab [(PIRL)](https://otheramerica.org/article/pirl-launches-predoctoral-research-fellowship), where I will be working on housing, education, and public policy research.
+My name is Thelonious Goerz and I'm a pre-doctoral research fellow at the Poverty and Inequality Research Lab [(PIRL)](https://otheramerica.org/article/pirl-launches-predoctoral-research-fellowship) at Johns Hopkins.
+I work on housing, education, and public policy research.
 Feel free to reach out and chat via email or twitter.

-Throughout college, I have worked for the student newspaper, [The Daily](http://www.dailyuw.com/), where I have written prolifically about campus politics, health, and science.
-For the summer and fall of 2019, I served as the science editor.
-In addition to all this, I work for my campus interdisciplinary writing center, where I help a variety of students to help them improve their writing.
+I graduated from the University of Washington with a B.A. in Sociology and a minor in data science.
+My thesis explored the economic and demographic trajectories of Seattle neighborhoods with Light Rail Transit.
+Throughout that time I also contributed to the student [newspaper](http://www.dailyuw.com/), worked in the writing center, and developed my statistical skills.
+You can find my projects on my [github](https://github.com/theloniousgoerz).